Visoko during the Middle Ages: Fall of the Kingdom

 Ottoman Empire by 1451 had a stronghold in Vrhbosna (today's Sarajevo) and Visoko was not safe anymore.
 Economic activity in Podvisoki faded and the king together with the nobility went into the north-east, where they retreated into better fortified positions like Bobovac and Ključ.

-In this twilight years of the kingdom of Bosnia, Thomas of Bosnia began persecuting members of the Bosnian Church, that was considered heretic by the Catholic Church, as a means to ensure help from the west against the ever growing threat of theOttoman Empire.
-It seemed to work, as for the first time crown for a king in Bosnia would come from Rome itself and crowning was scheduled to take place in Visoko.
-Banishment of Bosnian Church followers who always had a stronghold in Visoko area was the reason why in 1450, followers of Bosnian Church demolished Franciscan monastery in Visoko.
+In these twilight years of the Kingdom of Bosnia, Thomas of Bosnia, son of King Ostoja, began persecuting members of the Bosnian Church, which were considered heretics by the Catholic Church, as a means to ensure help from Catholic Europe against the ever-growing threat of the Ottoman Empire.
+It seemed to work, as for the first time the crown for a king in Bosnia would come from Rome itself and the crowning was scheduled to take place in Visoko.
+The banishment of followers of the Bosnian Church from the Visoko area, a historical stronghold of theirs, led to the destruction of the local Franciscan monastery in retaliation.
 It was rebuilt shortly after by Mihovil Ostojić (Ostoides).
-By 1462 Visoko was the center of Ottoman territorial area, known as the Visoko nahiye.
-There are no records that Ottomans besieged town of Visoki, before or after 1463.
-The town was abandoned before 1503, because it is not mentioned in the Turkish-Hungarian treaty from of that year.
+By 1462 Visoko became the center of the Ottoman territorial area, known as the Visoko nahiye.
+There are no records that Ottomans besieged the town of Visoki, before or after 1463.
+The town was abandoned before 1503, as it is not mentioned in the Turkish-Hungarian treaty from that year.
 In 1626 Đorđić mentioned Visoki among abandoned towns.